StefanieSwz/fake-news-classification/README.md

 1. Distilled version of BERT without fine-tuning on the training data could serve as baseline model.

-2. BERT is pre-trained on a large corpus and can further be fine-tune the model for our specific tasks of fake news classification.
+2. BERT is pre-trained on a large corpus and can further be fine-tuned for our specific tasks of fake news classification.
 Its contextual embeddings will help improve the classifier's accuracy in distinguishing real and fake news.

 3. SBERT is a variant of BERT designed to produce semantically meaningful sentence embeddings, making it suitable for understanding sentence-level semantics in news articles.

 We decided to focus only on BERT, since the project is meant to showcast the whole deployment cycle of a deep learning model and supporting different model classes would increase the amount of backend code tremendously.

-Nevertheless, model distillation is conducted to improve inference speed in context of the "scalable inference" chapter, using smaller pretrained architectures like DistilBert and Albert V2 and smaller finetuning layers.
-The notebook distillation.ipynb provides an overview over these architectures.
+Nevertheless, model distillation is conducted to improve inference speed in the context of the "scalable inference" chapter, using smaller pretrained architectures like DistilBert and Albert V2 and smaller finetuning layers.
+The notebook `distillation.ipynb` in the `notebooks/` folder provides an overview of these architectures.
 However, only BERT is currently deployed in the Cloud Run.
 Although, deploying a more efficient and well-performing DistilBert model would be straightforward in our setup.

 ## Project Organization

 ```
-├── LICENSE                <- Open-source license if one is chosen
+├── LICENSE                <- Open-source license if one is chosen.
-├── Makefile               <- Makefile with convenience commands like `make data` or `make train`
+├── Makefile               <- Makefile with convenience commands such as `make data` or `make train`.
 ├── README.md              <- The top-level README for developers using this project.
 ├── config                 <- Config folder for hydra usage.
 │   ├── cloud